opnfv/moon/keystonemiddleware-moon/doc/source/middlewarearchitecture.rst

 When using memcached, we are storing user tokens and token validation information into the cache as raw data.
-Which means that anyone who has access to the memcache servers can read and modify data stored there.
+Which means that anyone who has access to the memcached servers can read and modify data stored there.
 To mitigate this risk, ``auth_token`` middleware provides an option to authenticate and optionally encrypt the token data stored in the cache.